ori0nis/proyecto-1-backend/README.md

 ```

 ## 🔑 Authorization
-- Users can only edit/delete their own plants
+- Users can edit plants, but only admin can delete them
 - Profile modifications require ownership validation
 - Admin privileges are implemented for special actions